E-commerce

 Predictive

-Purchase probability models: the quality of training data is decisive.
+Purchase probability models: training data quality is decisive.

 Privacy sandbox